cylc/cylc-doc/src/user-guide/installing-workflows.rst

 Reinstalling a Workflow
 -----------------------

-To apply changes made in your workflow source directory to the installed workflow directory, run ``cylc reinstall`` from within the workflow run directory.
+To apply changes from your source directory to the installed run directory, use ``cylc reinstall``.
+Changes made will be recorded in the workflow log directory.
-A new log file will be created in the workflow install log directory, detailing changes made.

-``cylc reinstall`` can be executed from anywhere on the file system.
-To do this provide the named run you wish to reinstall.
 For example:

 .. code-block:: console